header_image

 MILITARY POSITION Nothing Lasts Forever (SECOND EDITION / STANDARD RELEASE) CASSETTE (Handmade Birds) 12.00

-Out of the entire "Yellow Series" of recent Handmade Birds tapes, the pair of Military Position cassettes appear to have been the most anticipated, or at least the most sought-after.
+Out of the entire "Yellow Series" of recent Handmade Birds tapes, the pair of Military Position cassettes appears to have been the most anticipated, or at least the most sought-after.
 I had people ordering these two tapes before they were even on the shelf here at C-Blast.
-And I get it - the work of Australian death industrial / power electronics artist Harriet K Morgan under the Military Position banner isgenerally pretty hard to come by in physical format, with past titles being issued in extremely tiny runs on small, obscure labels; god help anyone outside of Melbourne that wanted to get their hands on her recordings before now.
+And I get it - the work of Australian death industrial / power electronics artist Harriet K Morgan under the Military Position banner is generally pretty hard to come by in physical format, with past titles being issued in extremely tiny runs on small, obscure labels; god help anyone outside of Melbourne that wanted to get their hands on her recordings before now.
 And both Nothing Lasts Forever and Prisoner are terrific pieces of black art, each one delivering a filthy jolt of burnt-out electronics, humid and harrowing atmosphere, and deeply uncomfortable confessionals of pain, debasement, and abuse that stand out against the current backdrop of contemporary death industrial.
 I was hooked when I finally heard the Black Noise release from Military Position prior to getting these, and each recording since then has roped me in deeper to Morgan's id.
 And it's frightening in here...

 Nothing was initially available as a digital release from German electronics label Aufnahme + Wiedergabe, and the tape release features the exact same six-song track list.
-The album is partially dedicated to Sallie-Anne Huckstepp, a Sydney author, activist, and sex worker murdered in 1986 - that connection to the composition and creation of these bursts of nightmare electronics alone should lead you into a very dark and disturbing rabbithole that touches on themes of abuse, guilt, remorse, and abjection.
+The album is partially dedicated to Sallie-Anne Huckstepp, a Sydney author, activist, and sex worker murdered in 1986 - that connection to the composition and creation of these bursts of nightmare electronics alone should lead you into a very dark and disturbing rabbit hole that touches on themes of abuse, guilt, remorse, and abjection.
 Morgan's delivery is suitably intense, opening with the sound-collage of "I Can Enter Your Heart" that blends unsettling dialogue with an almost technoid bass-throb and gritty, grainy electronic noise; heavy Genocide Organ vibes on this right from the start, but with a very different mood and tone that sets Harriet's carcinogenic industrial pulse apart from whatever older artists and/or bands that might have influenced her.
-The throbbing,murky bass rhythm is relentless and hypnotic, a locked-in scum-groove pounding away incessantly under the increasing layers of metallic clang, piercing feedback, and discordant drones.
+The throbbing, murky bass rhythm is relentless and hypnotic, a locked-in scum-groove pounding away incessantly under the increasing layers of metallic clang, piercing feedback, and discordant drones.
 The album pursues her disturbing spoken-word with brief bursts of chaotic skree ("I See You") and the intense seethe of "Gaslit", where her voice mingles with looped voice samples (from true crime media), guttural bass tones, and crackling, filthy distortion, producing one of Nothing's most demonic and apoplectic electronic death-dirges.
 It's ferociously angry.
-The material on this tape builds that indignation, her lyrics / prose hitting like a sledgehammer as she directly addresses on the blatant hypocrisies of Australian law enforecement surrounding the Huckstepp case; the last three tracks ("You Don't Define Me", "Nothing Lasts Forever", "I Have Sinned") boil over with hypnotic sequencer thud and cruel drone formations as the sounds and words plummet into the violent nightmare of the subject matter.
+The material on this tape builds that indignation, her lyrics / prose hitting like a sledgehammer as she directly addresses on the blatant hypocrisies of Australian law enforcement surrounding the Huckstepp case; the last three tracks ("You Don't Define Me", "Nothing Lasts Forever", "I Have Sinned") boil over with hypnotic sequencer thud and cruel drone formations as the sounds and words plummet into the violent nightmare of the subject matter.
 It's subversively catchy, in spite of the horrid realities of the concept.

 This is the repress edition (as the first edition sold out pretty quickly through most sources), which just comes in a printed O-card, without the "Yellow Fabric ephemera".